GluuFederation/flex/extras/enrollment-client/README.md

 - Use fully qualified domain names for both client and server. `localhost` will not work

-- Edit file **globals.js** prior to use
+- Edit file **globals.js** prior to use.
+Also visit in your browser the OIDC config endpoint of your server, eg. `https://my.gluu.co/.well-known/openid-configuration` (this is required when using a self-signed cert)

-- Ensure to include this origin in [casa cors config](https://gluu.org/docs/casa/4.0/developer/rest-services/#cross-domain-consumption-of-services), that is, the domain you are using to serve this client (eg. https://my.local.org)
+- Ensure to include this origin in [casa cors config](https://gluu.org/docs/casa/4.0/developer/rest-services/#cross-domain-consumption-of-services), that is, the domain you are using to serve this client (eg. https://my.local.org, https://acme.co:123)

 - This app has been tested on Firefox only